heidi-holappa/comparison-analyzer/docs/general-information.md

 ## Data structures
 [Back to top](#general-information)

-After some benchmarking with python data structures `tuple`, `namedtuple` and `dict`, it appears that for this application and it's use casesthe differences in efficiency are not very significant, at least without some level of refactoring.
+After some benchmarking with python data structures `tuple`, `namedtuple` and `dict`, it appears that for the current implementation and the current use cases the differences in efficiency are not very significant, at least without some level of refactoring.
 For easier readibility and expandability dictionaries are for now used for data structures.

 **offset_results**
 The offset results will be returned in a dictionary of dictionaries with the following structure: